ido-pluto/perfect-ws/README.md

 **`syncRequestsWhenServerOpen`** (default: true)
 - Whether to sync requests when the server is opened (cancel requests that does not exist on both sides)
 - If false, the server will not sync requests when the server is opened (you can call `syncRequests` method manually to sync requests)

+##### ACK System (Acknowledgment)

+The ACK system ensures reliable message delivery by requiring acknowledgment for each packet.
+When enabled, every message gets a unique packet ID and the system automatically retries if acknowledgment is not received.

+**`enableAckSystem`** (default: true)
+- Enables the packet acknowledgment system for reliable message delivery
+- When enabled, each message requires an ACK response or will be retried

+**`ackTimeout`** (default: 1000ms)
+- Maximum time to wait for acknowledgment before considering the packet lost
+- After this timeout, the system will retry sending the packet

+**`ackRetryDelays`** (default: [3000, 5000])
+- Array of delays (in milliseconds) between retry attempts
+- First retry after 3 seconds, second retry after 5 seconds
+- If all retries fail, the request is rejected

+**`processedPacketsCleanupInterval`** (default: 60000ms / 1 minute)
+- Interval for cleaning up old processed packet IDs from memory
+- Prevents memory buildup from tracking processed packets

+**`maxProcessedPackets`** (default: 10000)
+- Maximum number of processed packet IDs to keep in memory
+- Older entries are removed when this limit is exceeded

+**`maxPendingAcks`** (default: 100)
+- Maximum number of pending acknowledgments before cleanup triggers
+- When exceeded, oldest pending ACKs are cleaned up to prevent memory growth

+**`maxPendingAcksKept`** (default: 50)
+- Number of newest pending ACKs to keep when cleanup occurs
+- Ensures the most recent ACKs are retained during cleanup

+**`maxPendingAborts`** (default: 1000)
+- Maximum number of pending abort entries to track
+- Prevents unbounded memory growth from tracking aborted requests

+**`pendingAbortsMinAge`** (default: 3000ms)
+- Minimum age (in milliseconds) before a pending abort entry can be removed
+- Prevents premature cleanup of recently aborted requests

 ##### Debugging